Some Hints for Swifter Turn Times

-The appraisal profession is evolving continuously.
-Commonly, it seems, appraisers are asked to present more information or have steps added to their data gathering.
-All to guarantee the end user has the best information possible.
-To keep up with the always changing requirements, R.M.
-Rose is constantly seeking additional tools and improving processes to increase efficiency so we can do more work for quickly.
+Appraising is an always changing profession.
+Often, it seems, appraisers are asked to provide additional information or have steps added to their process.
+All of this is to ensure their client gets the best information possible.
+To stay current with the continuously changing requirements, R.M.
+Rose is constantly acquiring new tools and improving processes in order to increase efficiency so we can do more work for you.
 Since R.M.
-Rose knows that time is important to everyone, we've listed a few tips you can do to reduce turn times on any appraisals you order with R.M.
+Rose knows that time is important to everyone, here are some things you can do to reduce turn times whenever you order an appraisal with R.M.
 Rose.

 - Are you ordering appraisals online?

-- When you order online, you get automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
-This tip single-handedly will save the most time!
-No longer do we have to re-key information from a fax, and nor will you wonder whether we got the request.
+- With online ordering, you receive automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
+This is the single biggest time saver available to both of us!
+We don't have to retype information from a fax, and you don't have to wonder whether the order was received.

 - Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to pass long with your request.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to pass long with your assignment.
+Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, don't hesitate to contact us
+If you have any questions about your property or an appraisal we're working on for you, feel free to call us at

-- Let the occupants know what to expect.
+- Does the homeowner know what to expect?

-Coming from you -- a person they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the time it takes to inspect a home.
-Please feel free to point them to our website, where we have many pages of useful information for homeowners and others about the appraisal process.
-Have them call us if they want to meet our staff and learn more about our services.
-Remind them it's in their interest to set the appointment as quickly as possible!
+Hearing it directly from you -- someone they have been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely go a long way toward trimming the time it takes to inspect a home.
+Our website has lots of pages of useful information about the appraisal process for homeowners.
+I encourage you to share it with your customers.
+They can even call us if they want to familiarize themselves with the staff and our services.
+And tell them it benefits them to set the appointment promptly!